grimsteel/ezcode-lc3/util/README.md

 ## Stack Conventions

 `r6` stores the memory address _after_ the top stack value.
-Division divides `stack[r6 - 2] / stack[r6 - 1]`, so the dividend is pushed first, followed by the divisor.
+Division divides `stack[r6 - 2] / stack[r6 - 1]`, so the dividend should be pushed first, followed by the divisor.
+`div` pushes the quotient first, followed by the remainder